What Is ISO 14001 Certification?

 When a company becomes ISO 14001 certified, it means:

-Environmental aspects and impacts have been evaluated
+Environmental aspects and impacts are evaluated

-Objectives and targets are established
+Objectives and measurable targets are defined

-Internal audits and management reviews are performed
+Internal audits are conducted

 An accredited certification body has verified conformity